risaelfira/website/README.md

 ```
 website/
+├── README.md          # Project documentation
+├── db.php   # Main PHP page of the website
+├── index.php   # Main PHP page of the website
+├── login.php   # Main PHP page of the website
 ├── terumbu_karang.php   # Main PHP page of the website
-├── README.md          # Project documentation
 └── other/             # Additional files (e.g., CSS, images, or scripts)
 ```